Project RAILGUN

 Screen capture of title screen.

-Project RAILGUN was a Unreal Engine 5 project developed during my studies at Cal State East Bay in collaboration with Katelyn Ang, Emmet Beebe Foley, and Yuhtoku Fujikake.
+Project RAILGUN was a Unreal Engine 5 project developed during my studies at Cal State East Bay as part of the Spring 2025 Semester in collaboration with Katelyn Ang, Emmet Beebe Foley, and Yuhtoku Fujikake.
 Given a loose goal of a game project to last at least five minutes, we settled on creating a fast-paced first-person shooter prototype centered around high-speed movement and a single, powerful “Railgun” weapon.
 The objective was to design a gameplay loop that rewarded accuracy, momentum, and precision, delivering a tight and skill-driven experience.
 This project represented a significant evolution from my earlier work, transitioning from experimental mechanics to a more structured and cohesive game experience.

 Early prototype environment in Unreal Engine.